irods/irods/manual.rst

+Since PAM requires the user's password in plaintext, iRODS relies on SSL encryption to protect these credentials.
+PAM authentication makes use of SSL regardless of the iRODS Zone SSL configuration (meaning even if iRODS explicitly does *not* encrypt data traffic, PAM will use SSL during authentication).

 In order to use the iRODS PAM support, you also need to have SSL working between the iRODS client and server.
 The SSL communication between client and iRODS server needs some basic setup in order to function properly.
 Much of the setup concerns getting a proper X.509 certificate setup on the server side, and setting up the trust for the server certificate on the client side.
 You can use either a self-signed certificate (best for testing) or a certificate from a trusted CA.

 Server Configuration
 ********************